OCPA is Coming to

 When will energy customers in Fountain Valley be transitioned to OCPA?

-Fountain Valley will transition to OCPA in October 2026.
+Fountain Valley is projected to transition to OCPA in April 2027.

 -